Students from Other Colleges are Welcome at Summer Term!

 - Gain prior approval from your current institution to ensure these credits will be accepted toward your degree.
 Most schools have a formal process for doing this.

 - Apply to UW-Madison using the University Special Student Application (even if you attend another UW campus).
 International students, click here.

-- Send your most recent, unofficial transcript from your current institution to firstname.lastname@example.org.
+- Send your most recent, official transcript from all higher education institutions attended to email@example.com.
 You must have a minimum GPA of 2.0.

 - Allow 5 to 7 days for application processing.